Freeport-McMoRan to cut dividend and slash costs as coronavirus spreads

 In the public letter, Adkerson said Freeport is working with vendors "to stay ahead of any disruptions to our supply chain."
 The company has formed a global task force to make business continuity plans.
 At mines, where social distancing is often impossible, Freeport has instituted "rigorous cleaning and sanitation protocols," Adkerson said.

 Rival miner Barrick Gold Corp, among other miners, has said it has been stockpiling cyanide and other necessary materials.
 Freeport earlier this month said it had a "strong" liquidity position and forecast a significant jump in cash flow starting in 2021.
-The company refinanced much of its debt this year.
+It has also shuttered some operations in Peru due to the virus.

 Newmont Corp, the world's largest gold producer, on Monday pulled its 2020 outlook, saying some production could be deferred to 2021 due to coronavirus.
 And lithium producer Livent Corp suspended operations in Argentina after a countrywide government order.